 - 200 g cooked Japanese short-grain rice see my recipe, how to cook Japanese style rice

-- 2 fresh shiitake mushroom(s) thinly sliced
+- 2 fresh shiitake mushroom thinly sliced

-- 100 g enoki mushroom(s) roots removed
+- 100 g enoki mushrooms roots removed

-- 15 g fresh ginger grated
+- 15 g ginger root grated

-- 2 medium egg(s)
+- 2 egg

-- finely chopped green onion(s) optional garnish
+- finely chopped green onions optional garnish

 - Japanese chili powder (shichimi togarashi) optional garnish

-- sesame oil optional garnish
+- toasted sesame oil optional garnish

 Instructions

 - Heat up a large pot on medium-low and add 1 tsp cooking oil.
-Once heated, add the chicken skin with 1 pinch black pepper and fry until crispy on both sides.
+Once heated, add the chicken skin with 1 pinch ground black pepper and fry until crispy on both sides.

 - Once the carrots are slightly softened, set a timer for 5 minutes.
-During this time, crack 2 medium egg(s) into a small bowl and whisk.
+During this time, crack 2 egg into a small bowl and whisk.

-- Pour the whisked egg around the pot and set a timer for 30 seconds.
+- After 5 minutes, pour the whisked egg around the pot and set a timer for 30 seconds.
+When 30 seconds are up, turn off the heat and dish up.

 - Enjoy!